Domain Knowledge-Informed Self-Supervised Representations for Workout Form Assessment: Fitness-AQA Dataset

 \section{Fitness-AQA Dataset}

 Since exercise or workout assessment is an emerging field, there is a shortage of dedicated video datasets.
 To the best of our knowledge, the Waseda backsquat dataset by Ogata \etal \cite{ogata} is the only publicly available such dataset.
 However, this dataset has shortcomings such as: it contains samples from a single human subject; the human subject is deliberately faking exercise errors; no kind of exercising weights, such as barbells and dumbbells, are used; the videos do not include realistic occlusions.

-To that end, we collected the largest exercise assessment dataset from video sharing sites such as Instagram and YouTube.
+\textit{Dataset Collection.} To fill the void of real-world datasets, we collected the largest exercise assessment dataset from video sharing sites such as Instagram and YouTube.
 We considered the following three exercises: 1) BackSquat; 2) BarbellRow; and 3) Overhead (shoulder) Press.
 In addition to the labeled data, we also collected an unlabeled dataset to learn human pose focused representations in self-supervised ways (discussed in Sec.~\ref{sec:approach}).
 The purpose of the labeled dataset is to finetune our models to do actual error detection and quantify the performance of our models.
-We have provided statistics and illustrated the full hierarchy of our Fitness-AQA dataset in Fig.~\ref{fig:dataset_fitness-aqa}.
-Unique properties of our dataset: \begin{itemize}[noitemsep, leftmargin=*] \item \textbf{Real-world videos}.
+We have provided statistics and illustrated the full hierarchy of our Fitness-AQA dataset in Fig.~2 .
+Illustrations of exercise errors are provided in the supplementary material.

+\textit{Annotations by Expert Trainers}.
+We employed two professional gym trainers to annotate our dataset for error labels.
+Due to this, even very subtle errors are caught and annotated accordingly.
+Errors range from very subtle to very severe.\\ Unique properties of our dataset: \begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item \textbf{Real-world videos}.
 Unlike the existing dataset \cite{ogata}, we collected our dataset from actual real-world videos in actual gyms recorded by the people without any scripts.
 Due to this, the videos are naturally recorded from a wide range of azimuthal angles, inclination angles, and distances.
 Our samples were automatically processed to contain a single repetition.

 \item \textbf{People making errors under the impact of actual weights}.
 In the existing dataset \cite{ogata}, people are instructed to make deliberate exercise mistakes without being under the influence of actual weights.
 Our dataset, on the other hand, captures cases where people are naturally making mistakes (without any instructions), under the influence of actually heavy weights.
 Due to this, we believe that there is no bias towards exaggerated errors, and contains natural, subtler error cases.